UCSF-DataSci/final-project-mtsen1/Report.md

 ## Introduction
-Overview of the problem
-Description of the dataset you used (input features, outcome, dimensions, etc)

 The goal of our project is to classify images of blood cell types using the BloodMNIST dataset from MedMNIST, sourced from Acevedo et al. (2020), using various machine learning methods.
 For this analysis, we will explore how a random forest model compares to a convolutional neural network in correctly classifying the eight blood cell types.